-Needle piercings uses: a sterilized, single use sharp needle that uses precise entry that won't leave you with significant tissue damage like a piercing gun can.
+Needle piercings use a sterilized, single-use sharp needle that uses a precise entry that won't leave you with significant tissue damage like a piercing gun can.
 This type of piercing is also used for other areas of the body.

 A piercing gun uses blunt force to make a hole with the sharpness of a thumbtack through an earlobe, which tears and damages the earlobe compared to a needle.
 The Association of Professional Piercers does not endorse the use of piercing guns.
 It is only done on the ear lobes.

 Needle Piercing wins easily.
 That is why we use it at Find A Better You Med Spa.

 The earlobe piercing healing time is 6-10 weeks